 University of Texas researcher Dr. Paddon-Jones continues to praise protein with: “There is a general consensus in the literature that protein stimulates dietary-induced thermogenesis [burning of calories] to a greater extent than other macronutrients.”

-Finally, University of Washington’s Dr. Weigle concludes, “We found that an increase in dietary protein content comparable with that observed in popular low-carbohydrate diets, but [accompanied by] no reduction in dietary carbohydrate content, resulted in rapid losses of weight and body fat.”
+Finally, University of Washington’s Dr. Weigle concludes, “We found that an increase in dietary protein content compared with that observed in popular low-carbohydrate diets, but [accompanied by] no reduction in dietary carbohydrate content, resulted in rapid losses of weight and body fat.”

 Bottom Line: Want to burn fat?
 Swap starches, sweets, and processed fats for protein.